 Research suggests children who sleep on old mattresses during the first year of life are more at risk of developing breathing disorders such as asthma.
 A study by The University of Auckland showed that wheezing at ages 3.5 and 7 years was more common in children who slept on a used mattress in the first year of life.

 Considering we moult a bathtub of skin and sweat hundreds of litres while sleeping every year, leak urine (and other fluids), and yes, admit it, sometimes go to bed without washing, it should be no surprise that our mattresses are rather toxic places.

-Other allergens, while less repugnant than the creepy dust mite, are being found to cause equally serious problems.
-For example, it has long been known that the spores of certain fungi--particularly the types commonly known as molds--can trigger allergic reactions.
+While less repugnant than the creepy dust mite other allergens are being found to cause equally serious problems.
+For example, it has long been known that the spores of certain fungi -particularly the types commonly known as molds- can trigger allergic reactions.
 But just how prevalent such problems may be is only now becoming clear.

 Even older studies revealed the presence of a fungi (Aspergillus fumigatus) within test mattresses; a potentially pathogenic mould to humans that produces pneumonia like disorders upon inhaling spores.
 This particular study ended with the warning: "Relatively large numbers of fungal species, represented by large numbers of spores, are present in mattress materials..." *

 Mould, like the dust mite, favours the mattress as a domicile because of what we provide to it; sweat.
 That's right, every night the average adult will perspire up to a litre of moisture into their mattress, and although much of this will evaporate enough remains for mould to germinate; a fact even truer in high humidity zones.